'Pure talent' - Xavi thrilled with Barcelona's equaliser against Frankfurt in Europa League

 The move was classic Blaugrana football, with a team attack finishing at the feet of Ferran Torres who cooly found the back of the net.

-Barcelona are now 14 games unbeaten in all competitions as they continue their resurgence under their Spaniish boss.
+Barcelona are now 14 games unbeaten in all competitions as they continue their resurgence under their Spanish boss.

 Editors' Picks